 The time of year you decide to visit will change what to pack for Italy as there will be different seasons and weather to pack for.

-Winter in Southern Italy is more mild than some other European countries, so it can still be a good time to visit.
+Winter in Southern Italy is milder than in some other European countries, so it can still be a good time to visit.
 If you’re visiting for snow and skiing then this is obviously your time!

 What To Pack For Italy